mitack/RP-PIO-XBUS/README.md

  * CLK = I
  * SNS = one clock (I-A-I)

-Reset the slave select chain to select the first Slave 0:
+Reset the slave select chain to make the the first slave (Slave 0) SELECTED or determine that there are no slaves if CSS_MI is high (b/c there is no slave to pull it down):
  * CLK = A
  * SNS = one clock (I-A-I)